rasulkireev/gpw/content/articles/designing-first-site.md

 > I think this is a good approach to life also.
 Don't try to take on too many things at once.

 Only add more things when you already have something to show for, and only if you know, you will keep it going.
+Right now, I only have the Blog and the Now page, where the latter is updateCreatedd once a month.
+This way, I'm not pressured to do other things and can focus on something more substantial.
-Right now, I only have the Blog and the Now page, where the latter is updated once a month.
+Only add more things when you already have something to show for, and only if you know, you will keep it going.
+Right now, I only have the Blog and the Now page, where the latter is updateCreatedd once a month.
 This way, I'm not pressured to do other things and can focus on something more substantial.

 In the future, I want to add a photography page, because it is something I want to become better at, and am currently learning.
 However, unless I am consistent with it, I won't "burden" myself by adding it to my website.